 We’ve all seen that beautifully scenic photo with inspirational words scrawled across it.
-If not on Instagram, then on Facebook or Pinterest or Imgur or your own desktop background.
+If not on Instagram, then on Facebook or Pinterest or your own desktop background.
 Inspiration is out there, online.
 We don’t even need to look very far to find it.
 There is absolutely nothing wrong with this!
 It is actually kind of awesome, especially if you’re someone motivated by words alone.
 But if you’re not that person, fret not!
 There is more than just pretty pictures + words out there, waiting to inspire you.

 The first step to finding the more-than-just-words inspiration is the walk away from your internet connection.
 Close the laptop.
 Ditch the cell phone.
 Avoid your tablet.
 Instead, look at the people around you.
 If you don’t see any…go find some, then consider using a few of these tips to find inspiration.
 Offline.

 When your friends are into biking, you give it a try…even if you fall into pokey bushes!